Jump to recipe →

 Cake

-• Lemon cake mix – You can use your favorite brand of cake mix for this recipe.
+• 1 (15.25 ounce) box lemon cake mix – You can use your favorite brand of cake mix for this recipe.

-• Milk – I use whole milk to give richness to the cake.
+• 1 cup milk – I use whole milk to give richness to the cake.

-• Frozen lemonade concentrate – I use frozen lemonade concentrate from a can, like Minute Maid brand.
+• 1 cup frozen lemonade concentrate – I use frozen lemonade concentrate from a can, like Minute Maid brand.
+This eliminates the need for fresh lemon juice or lemon extract, creating a bold, lemony flavor.

 Frosting

-• Frozen lemonade concentrate – You can use the same kind of lemonade concentrate in the frosting as in the cake.
+• 1/4 cup frozen lemonade concentrate – You can use the same kind of lemonade concentrate in the frosting as in the cake.
+This adds delicious lemonade flavoring to the frosting.

 Quick Tip

 Sift the powdered sugar into the frosting mixture rather than dumping it in all at once.
-This will keep the frosting lump-free because sometimes powdered sugar right out of the bag is clumped together.
+Sometimes powdered sugar right out of the bag is clumpy.
+So, this keeps the frosting lump-free!

-2. Make the batter: Add the cake mix, milk, oil and eggs to a large mixing bowl and whisk together to form a smooth, thick batter.
+2. Prepare the cake batter: Add the cake mix, milk, and oil to a large mixing bowl.
+Then, add the eggs, and whisk just until smooth.

 4. Cool the baked cake: Let the cake cool in the pan for about 15 minutes.

-5. Make the lemon flavoring: While the cake is cooling, mix the cup of lemonade concentrate with the cup of powdered sugar.
+5. Make the lemon flavoring: While the cake is cooling, mix the cup of lemonade concentrate with the cup of powdered sugar in a bowl.

 6. Poke holes in the cake: Use a fork to prick the cake all over the surface, making small, even holes across the cake.

-7. Pour on the lemonade mixture: Pour the lemonade and sugar mix over the top of the cake, letting it soak into the cake as you slowly pour.
+7. Soak the cake: Pour the lemonade and sugar mix over the top of the cake.
+Let it soak into the cake slowly.

-8. Cool the cake: Put the cake in the fridge to cool for about an hour.
+8. Cool the cake: Transfer the cake to the fridge to cool for about an hour.

 Serving Suggestions